The-Chaos-Consortium/chaos-and-conquest/docs/downtime.md

 ## Domains
 Having accrued enough power, some rarefied few worthy individuals may find themselves rulers of a domain.

-This domain functions as any other polity in the game world, except for the important detail that the characters have direct control of it at the macro-level, being able to set the code of laws, appoint npcs to positions of power, and more.
+This domain functions as any other polity in the game world, except for the important detail that the characters have direct control of it at the macro-level, being able to set the code of laws, appoint NPCs to positions of power, and more.

 Domains can be categorised into 10 tiers.
 A tier 1 domain is immediately founded once a character has founded a hamlet.